All Reports

 Price: $26.39 | Target: $31โ€“34 | Stop: $23

 Most beaten-down cruise name.
 Dual reversal: oil cost relief + booking surge.
-Two-part recovery means this trade plays out over days to weeks, not hours.

 4. INDA โ€” iShares MSCI India ETF